markandre13/makehuman.js-backend/README.md

 ### Technical

-* the networking code is organized around the WebSocket library we are using
 * mediapipe will open a window, which on macOS means that the mediapipe code needs to run in the main thread
-* since there is still no WebTransport in Safari, the implementation currently uses WebSockets and the client needs to pull events from the daemon.
+* frontend and backend use websocket to communicate with the intention to move to webtransport later. the protocol on top of that is corba.

 ### Code

-I'm still in a prototyping stage hence the code layout is still messy.
+i'm still in the proof of concept stage hence the code is still messy.

 <!--
 once mediapipe_cpp_lib has been build: